When we first

 photo of the house is taken from the Web in 2011 (when it was sold

-again): the back garden is unfortunately hidden, of course.
+again): the back garden is unfortunately hidden.
 The photo

 at the top is a delightful snapshot